 So we knew we wanted to get started on Forest Schools at Alver Valley – we understood the benefits for our children.
 We needed to think about what it would look like and how we would be able to dedicate the time to have meaningful impact for our children.

 To date, we have established Forest Schools in our Reception Classes – now named Forest Fridays – and have led Forest School sessions in both Year 2 and Year 3 in response to the needs of particular cohorts and combining the approach with Thrive.
 Along with formal Forest Sessions many children from across our schools have got involved with a variety of Forest Activities that keep them in touch with the environment, including planting trees and hedges, planting seed bombs and creating bird feeders.
 We have also successfully led an after-school Forest School club.
 The use of the wider school grounds and woodland area is also woven into our science and geography curriculum.
-From September our Nursery Class will also have a weekly Forest School session as part of the weekly curriculum entitlement along with a provision in KS2.
+From September our Nursery Class will also have Forest School taster sessions as part of the weekly curriculum entitlement along with a provision in KS2.

 In Part 2 we will look at how we realised the dream of Forest Schools in action.
 I can’t wait to share this with you…